shiftcode/sc-commons-public/packages/publish-helper/README.md

 updates the package.json version and the changelog file (changelog only on main/master)\
 and makes a commit with the updated versions.

-make sure to provide the following env vars in the github workflow:
+make sure to provide the following env vars in the GitHub workflow:
 - `GITHUB_CONTEXT: ${{ toJson(github) }}`
 - `GH_TOKEN: ${{ secrets.GH_TOKEN_3 }}`